* Sales growth strongest in EMEA, Americas

 Puma said its retro "Basket Heart" sneakers and "Ignite Limitless" running shoes were particularly popular and women's sales were helped by a Rihanna collection launched in September as well as a partnership with singer and actress Selena Gomez.

-Puma named Rihanna as its women's creative director in 2014 as sportswear firms seek to tap into the booming market for female leisure gear, which helped drive the rise of the likes of yogawear chain Lululemon Athletica Inc. (Reporting by Emma Thomasson; Editing by Christoph Steitz and Alexander Smith)
+Puma named Rihanna as its women's creative director in 2014 as sportswear firms seek to tap into the booming market for female leisure gear, which Gulden said now accounts for about a third of its business although women also buy unisex products. ($1 = 0.8503 euros) (Editing by Christoph Steitz and Alexander Smith)